mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportMirrorMemoryDTCByStatusMask (0x0F)
 ````````````````````````````````````````
-This sub-function can be used by the client to request all DTCs in the DTC mirror memory that match
+This sub-function can be used by the client to request all :ref:`DTCs <knowledge-base-dtc>` in the DTC mirror memory
-a given status mask (*DTCStatusMask*).
+that match a given :ref:`status <knowledge-base-dtc-status>` mask (*DTCStatusMask*).

 .. warning:: Withdrawn in ISO 14229-1:2020